-We sent out a survey to schools in October 2024 and left this open for the remainder of the year.
-147 responses came from primary, secondary post-16 and other settings.
+We sent out a survey to schools in October 2024, and left this open for the remainder of the year.
+147 organisations, including primary, secondary post-16 and other settings completed the survey.
 99 from those with primary age, 42 with secondary age and 25 with post 16 pupils.
 There were 2 responses from AP and 1 from a PRU setting.
 There is some crossover with these responses as some settings are through schools.